Your brain has a bandwidth limit and you are probably exceeding it

 Every time you hunt for a file, scroll through messages to find a decision, or reopen tabs to relocate information, you burn working memory on retrieval rather than reasoning.

 Use external memory systems.
-Your working memory is not a storage device.
-Offload anything that does not need active processing: write down meeting notes immediately, keep a running decision log, and maintain a visible task list.
+Your working memory is not a storage device, so offload anything that does not need active processing: write down meeting notes immediately, keep a running decision log, and maintain a visible task list.
 Research on working memory shows that externalization frees capacity for higher-order thinking.[1]
-This connects directly to reducing decision fatigue – every decision you can pre-make or externalize is one less draw on limited bandwidth.
+This connects directly to reducing decision fatigue, because every decision you can pre-make or externalize is one less draw on limited bandwidth.

 Standardize recurring formats.
 If you write the same type of email, report, or update repeatedly, create templates.
 Templates convert a high-extraneous-load task (composing from scratch) into a low-extraneous-load task (filling in variables).